abstractmachine/head-md-soft-robots/process/2024-10-21/context.md

 - …

 ## Observations
-Describe, in as few words as possible, your observations.
+Describe, in as few words as possible, some key observations.
 You can write out your observations in a paragraphy format.
 You can also write it out as a list, for example:

 - Monday morning
 	- Kitchen: _____ did _____ for _____ minutes